LEDThereBeLight/intuitive-coding/_posts/2015-01-08-building-with-modules.md

 ### Modules

 People have been writing code for a long time.
 It would be pretty ridiculous to have to reinvent every function we want to use when most things we can think of have already been created.
 So programming has a way to import functions from other places to use in our code.
-There are many ways to accomplish this, but Elm uses a modern system called **modules**.
+There are many ways to accomplish this, but Elm uses a modern approach called **modules**.

 A **module** is a just a file.
 Every file we write is a different module.
 You can think of a module like a box with a bunch of functions inside.
 We might have a Math module which has functions for addition and subtraction, or a String module which has functions for uppercasing or lowercasing words.